 - Students enrolling in programs which require licensure applications have additional age restrictions.
 Students must be 18 years old at the time of enrollment (Required for Massage Therapy program only) or projected to turn 18 years old prior to their expected graduation date (Required for Pharmacy Technician and Phlebotomy Technician programs only). - Completion of the Wonderlic entrance exam is required prior to starting the program.
-(Required for Business Administration, Criminal Justice, Healthcare Administration, Paralegal Studies, Pharmacy Technician and Rediography programs only). - Documentation of immunizations is required within 90 days of starting several programs and is recommended prior to admission (Required for Dental Assistant, Medical Assistant, and Pharmacy Technician programs only).
+(Required for Business Administration, Criminal Justice, Healthcare Administration, Paralegal Studies, Pharmacy Technician programs only). - Documentation of immunizations is required within 90 days of starting several programs and is recommended prior to admission (Required for Dental Assistant, Medical Assistant, and Pharmacy Technician programs only).
 The cost of immunizations required by NCC or its clinical affiliates is NOT included in the cost of the program.
 See the Immunization Policy below for additional details regarding the specific immunizations required for each program. - Successful completion of a background check is required prior to acceptance into certain programs.
 The cost of the background check is included in the cost of the program if the applicant's history is fully disclosed and they are accepted into the program (Required for Massage Therapy and Pharmacy Technician programs only). - Documentation of a negative drug screening must be submitted at least 60 days before the beginning of the Pharmacy Technician externship.
 The cost of the drug screening is included in the cost of the program.
 While it is not required for admission, it is required to obtain a Trainee License and start externship.
 Pharmacy Technician students are subject to random drug screenings while on campus and on externship.
 A positive drug screening will result in immediate suspension from school until NCC discusses the circumstances with the Nevada State Board of Pharmacy and may result in administrative withdrawal from the program.
-(Required for Pharmacy Technician program only). - 6 Completion of an Admissions Essay is required prior to admission.
-(Required for the Radiography program only).
+(Required for Pharmacy Technician program only).